jsandmeyer/camaro-aftermarket-radio-aux-display-rp2350/README.md

 This is useful if you want to have the Maestro functions to get/update vehicle data, but have the nice function and appearance of the OEM-style HVAC knobs provided by the PAC kit.

 ### Important
-This project is not endorsed by GM, the makers of any trim kits (PAC, iDatalink) or my aftermarket radio, any forum or their users, or anyone else, including any entities named in this repository.
+This project is not endorsed by GM, the makers of any trim kits (PAC, iDatalink, etc) or my aftermarket radio, any forum or their users, or anyone else, including any entities named in this repository.
-It is a personal project which I have completed, and I have taken a substantial risk to my own property by building and installing this project.
+It is a personal project that I have completed, and I have accepted a risk to my own property by building and installing this project.

 This project (except for PCB footprints supplied by KiCad's included files) is licensed under the MIT license.
 Please read the attached LICENSE document.